K-Constantine/Amaraki/README.md

 How to start coding?
 It begins with a module which is included in the main project during a build.

-To generate a module, you'd have to run the generate.sh script like this;
+To generate a module, you'd have to run the generate.sh script like this:

 ```
 ./generate.sh -f {module_name} -p {project_name}